cf8geek/holidaylight.show/README.md

 ### Information:

-Done for the 2025 Q4 Holiday season!
-Check back around September 2026 for further updates.
+The 2026 Q4 Holiday season is being lightly planned out, but no further information is available at this time.
+(Last updated: 2026-09-19)

 You can [contact me](https://r.ageek.us/mnbWuX) if you have questions, concerns, etc.